Pornography Act (Austria): Homosexual pornography

+SM pornography

 The legal situation regarding SM pornography was unclear for a long time.
-In 1977, the Senate of the Austrian Supreme Court considered it to be “hardcore” pornography if it depicted criminal acts such as sexual violence.
-This included, in particular, sadomasochistic violence and rape scenes, which were classified as “absolutely obscene.”
+In 1977, the Senate of the Austrian Supreme Court considered it to be "hardcore" pornography if it depicted criminal acts such as sexual violence.
+This included, in particular, sadomasochistic violence and rape scenes, which were classified as "absolutely obscene."
 Even consensual, even minor injuries motivated by sadomasochism were considered criminal (Section 90 of the Criminal Code) and their pornographic depiction was considered obscene.
 However, hitting or tying up without injury remained unpunished.
 Later, the criterion of criminality was partially dropped and based solely on the characteristic of violence.
 The consensual depiction of masochistic acts was also considered a criminal offense.
 It was determined that there was no discernible change in social attitudes toward real violence, as violence continued to be considered an unacceptable form of human interaction, with the exception of socially accepted sports.
-The Pornography Act was applied more liberally, both with regard to homosexual pornography and the distinction between “pornography” and “erotica,” which could be distributed without restriction.
-In 1989, the Innsbruck Regional Court saw “merely erotic tenderness” in a lesbian scene, and in 1997, the Vienna Regional Court for Criminal Matters found that certain images could not be considered “excessively intrusive and repulsive” because they were shown in a static manner.